 Contractors' Day is held at every ACI Concrete Convention and Exposition and is focused on topics and activities of interest to contractors, including a technical session, luncheon presentation by an industry expert, and an evening networking event.

-The next Contractors' Day will be Tuesday, October 16, 2018, during The Concrete Convention and Exposition in Las Vegas, NV, USA.
+The next Contractors' Day will be Tuesday, March 26, 2019, during The Concrete Convention and Exposition in Québec City, Québec, Canada.

 Contractors' Day Events